Bpeduru/post-install-config/README.md

 </p>
 <p>
-Created 2 new agents: "Jane Miller" and "John Martin".
+Create 2 new agents mine were called: "Jane Miller" and "John Martin".
 Agents are the internal employees who will be working to solve the tickets.
 (Admin Panel -> Agents -> Add New Agent).
-Added them both to the System Administors department and put them in the Supreme Admin role.
+Add them both to the System Administors department and put them in the Supreme Admin role.
 This gives them the permission to do anything an admin can.

 </p>
 <br />